IBM/ToDoBackend/Workshop.md

     * Kitura health API: [http://localhost:8080/health](http://localhost:8080/health)

 ### 2. Add support for OpenAPI

+**Important**: If you started your project by choosing the "OpenAPI" tile in the Kitura desktop app, you can skip to Section 3.

 [OpenAPI](https://www.openapis.org/) is the most popular way to document RESTful web services.
 The OpenAPI ecosystem provides a broad range of tools and services for developers across the API lifecycle.